tukkek/short-keys/README.md

 This is a non-privileged utility that allows users to set-up commands to be executed in response to key-strokes.
 These commands will only ever run in the proper window-context.

-Short-keys is meant to be simple yet powerful; run in unpriviliged mode; be context-aware by default; have a single small configuration file; and be restart-less.
+Short Keys is meant to be simple yet powerful; run in unpriviliged mode; be context-aware by default; have a single small configuration file; and be restart-less.
 Its "configure once and forget" approach doesn't require launching before use and is transparent, with no interface.

 ## Requirements